adityasudhakar/customer-demos/README.md

-# query-flag-admin-alert
+# customer demos
-demo to show how a query flag and admin alert would work
+demos to show how Vanna Enterprise deploys a suite of tactics and best practices to go from POC to Production